chiselstrike/docs.chiselstrike.com/README.md

 | `src/css` | Custom CSS |

-You can think of `home`, `reference`, `tutorials`, and `examples` as individual mini-sites that contribue a section to the documentation.
+You can think of `home`, `reference`, `tutorials`, and `examples` as individual mini-sites that contribute a section to the documentation.
 They each have their own `sidebars.js` configuration that determines its structure.

 ## Local development